Out-of-focus holography at the Effelsberg telescope: Zernike circle polynomials

 \section{Zernike circle polynomials}

 The Zernike circle polynomials are a set of orthonormal polynomials under the unitary circle.
 Although there are many sets of polynomials that gather this property, only the Zernike circle polynomials preserve simple properties of invariance \citep[see][Chapter~9.2]{1965poet.book.....B}.
-Depending on the convention the polynomials can have different orientations and relative order; in the presented analysis we have used the following order from top to bottom in Table \ref{tab:zernike_aberration}.
-Figure \ref{fig:zernike_convention} plots these same polynomials in the right $x$- and $y$-axis orientation to form the phase-error maps in the \texttt{pyoof} software.
+Depending on the convention the polynomials can have different orientations and relative order \citep{2022JOpt...24l3001N}; in the presented analysis we have used the following order from top to bottom in \cref{tab:zernike_aberration}, a polynomial definition from \citeauthor{1965poet.book.....B} and sorted same as Malacara (with no prior normalization).
+The definition from \citeauthor{1965poet.book.....B} follows: $0\leq\varrho\leq 1$ and $\vartheta$ increases from the $+x$ anticlockwise. \Cref{fig:zernike_convention} plots these same polynomials in the right $x$- and $y$-axis orientation to form the phase-error maps in the \texttt{pyoof} software.